 We have been working with stakeholders from across the sector including students, providers, advocacy groups and the Government, to ensure our response to this issue is based on the best available information.
 An overview of these stakeholders is illustrated in the following word cloud:

 How is TEQSA ensuring higher education providers are complying with these requirements?

-From 2018, we have moved to include student wellbeing and safety standards with those that higher education providers are assessed against during applications for renewal of registration.
+We now include student wellbeing and safety standards with those that higher education providers are assessed against during applications for renewal of registration.